17 ways to landscape on the cheap

 It's easy to spend thousands cultivating an idyllic lawn and garden.
 But a little ingenuity and patience will go a long way to keeping some green in your wallet, as well.

 Traditional thinking says you should expect to pay anywhere from 5% to 15% of your home's value on landscaping.
-Even at the low end of that range, you're looking at spending about $10,500 if you live in the median-value American home worth $218,900 in 2007.
+Even at the low end of that range, you're looking at spending $10,500 if you live in the median-value American home worth $213,000.

 That's tough to stomach no matter how much you love the outdoors.
 Thankfully, you can do it right and still spend a fraction of that amount.
 Here's how.